vmware/build-tools-for-vmware-aria/docs/archive/doc/markdown/setup-workstation-maven.md

 ### Security
 All API calls from the toolchain (i.e. the client) verify the SSL certificate returned by vRO/vRA (i.e. the server).
-If you are using self-signed or third-party signed certificates, you may need to add those certificates or their CA certificates to the default JAVA keystore, i.e. ```JAVA_HOME/lib/security/cacerts```. __This is the recommended approach.__
+If you are using self-signed or third-party signed certificates, you may need to add those certificates or their CA certificates to the default JAVA keystore, i.e. ```JAVA_HOME/lib/security/cacerts```. **This is the recommended approach.**

-The other option, __applicable ONLY for development environments__, is to ignore certificate checks by passing a flag.
+The other option, **applicable ONLY for development environments**, is to ignore certificate checks by passing a flag.

 ### Timeouts
 Controlling timeouts is done through the following System Properties:
-* the Connection Timeout ("vrealize.connection.timeout") – the time to establish the connection with the remote host (Defaults to 360 seconds (6 minutes))
+- the Connection Timeout ("vrealize.connection.timeout") – the time to establish the connection with the remote host (Defaults to 360 seconds (6 minutes))
-* the Socket Timeout ("vrealize.socket.timeout") – the time waiting for data – after establishing the connection maximum time of inactivity between two data packets (Defaults to 360 seconds(6 minutes))
+- the Socket Timeout ("vrealize.socket.timeout") – the time waiting for data – after establishing the connection maximum time of inactivity between two data packets (Defaults to 360 seconds(6 minutes))
-* the vra 8.x content import timeout ("vrang.import.timeout") – (in miliseconds) the time out waiting for import of custom forms / content sources to complete (Defaults to 6 seconds)
+- the vra 8.x content import timeout ("vrang.import.timeout") – (in miliseconds) the time out waiting for import of custom forms / content sources to complete (Defaults to 6 seconds)

 ### Delays
-* the vra 8.x data collection delay ("vrang.data.collection.delay.seconds") – (in seconds) the amount of time to way before running the import job.
+- the vra 8.x data collection delay ("vrang.data.collection.delay.seconds") – (in seconds) the amount of time to way before running the import job.
 The vRA data collection usually takes around 10 minutes ( 600 seconds ) to complete.
 Defaults to no delay.

-You can set these as JVM Options as specified here: https://maven.apache.org/configure.html
+You can set these as JVM Options as specified [here]( https://maven.apache.org/configure.html )

 Timeouts can be set up to be used by the installer too using the following settings (in the environment properties file): http_connection_timeout - for the connection timeout (in seconds), default is 360 seconds (6 minutes)